After being chosen by City Manager Mark Rees, Michael J Sauschuck was appointed Chief of Police by Portland City Council on February 7, 2012.

 To the Members of our Portland Community,

-In closing, I want to thank the entire community for all your support and, once again, voice my pride in being a member of the Portland Police Department family.
+I’ve highlighted just a few of the initiatives that I’m especially proud of from 2012.
+I want to thank the entire community for all your support and, once again, voice my pride in being a member of the Portland Police Department.

 Michael J. Sauschuck